gtwodtke/deep_learning_with_DAGs/README.md

 - `blau_duncan_1967.py`: Processes data, trains models, and estimates point estimates.

 #### Subfolder: `bootstrap`
-Scripts for bootstrapping samples.
+Scripts for bootstrapping to generate confidence intervals.

 - `blau_bootstrap.py`: Produces bootstrapping samples.
 - `init_blau_bootstrap.py`: Initiates `blau_bootstrap.py`.
 - `blau_bootstrap.sbatch`: Slurm script for `init_blau_bootstrap.py` on HPC.
 - `standardization.py`: Standardizes all computed results.
-- `sum_blau_bootstrap_<ATE_XY/ATE_UY/NDENIE>.py`: Computes and plots 95% confidence intervals and point estimates on average total effect of X on Y/ average total effect of U on Y/ natural direct and indirect effects of X on Y mediated by U.
+- `sum_blau_bootstrap_<ATE_XY/ATE_UY/NDENIE>.py`: Computes and plots 95% confidence intervals and point estimates on the average total effect of X on Y/ average total effect of U on Y/ natural direct and indirect effects of X on Y mediated by U.
-- `plot_blau_bootstrap_<ATE_XY/ATE_UY/NDENIE>.py`: Plots point estimates and 95% confidence interval on average total effect of X on Y/ average total effect of U on Y/ natural direct and indirect effects of X on Y mediated by U.
+- `plot_blau_bootstrap_<ATE_XY/ATE_UY/NDENIE>.py`: Plots point estimates and 95% confidence interval on the average total effect of X on Y/ average total effect of U on Y/ natural direct and indirect effects of X on Y mediated by U.

 #### Subfolder: `sensitivity`
-Scripts for sensitive analysis on average total effect of U on Y.
+Scripts for sensitive analysis on the average total effect of U on Y.

-- `blau_duncan_1967_sensitivity.py`: Processes data, trains models, and estimates point estimates on average total effects of U on Y with sensitivity analysis
+- `blau_duncan_1967_sensitivity.py`: Processes data, trains models, and estimates point estimates on the average total effects of U on Y with sensitivity analysis
 - `plot_blau_duncan_ATE_UY_sens.py`: Plots point estimates under sensitive analysis.

 ---